OVERVIEW

 Overview - What Is Skin Biology?

-Skin Biology is a family owned biotechnology research center headed by noted biochemist Dr. Loren Pickart and wife Charlene Pickart who brings experience from her background in Family Health Nursing.
+Skin Biology is a family owned biotechnology research center focused on cosmetic products and headed by noted biochemist Dr. Loren Pickart and wife Charlene Pickart who brings experience from her background in Family Health Nursing.
 Daughter and chemist Francoise Pickart has monitored the development of website and ingredient information, helping to blend complex science into a manner that is easy to understand.

 Dr. Pickart is assisted by lab technicians for the production and filling of products and other staff members who specialize in providing customer service, product design, and general office procedures.

-We are dedicated to providing science based products that aid in skin remodeling and scalp conditioning.
-Skin Remodeling Copper-Peptides (SRCPs) were originally discovered in the field of wound healing by Dr. Pickart who has since launched two successful biotechnology companies.
-The SRCPs developed were found to have strong effects on repairing damage and promoting skin health.
+We are dedicated to providing products that aid in improving the appearance of skin and scalp conditioning.
+Copper peptides were originally discovered by Dr. Pickart who has since launched two successful biotechnology companies.

-Currently we are focused on product development and patent applications based on Dr. Pickart's continuing research on how best to utilize the power of copper-peptides for a variety of skin concerns.
+Currently we are focused on product development and patent applications based on Dr. Pickart's continuing research on how best to utilize copper-peptides for a variety of skin concerns.
 Feedback from clients has directly influenced the creation of many products and techniques.
-We work very closely with our clients towards the mutual goal of healthy skin care.
+We work very closely with our clients towards the mutual goal of beautiful looking skin.

 ______________________________________________________________________________________________